 We recommend Tillou, 1 Ave de Beziers, St Chinian (0467381865) - t

 The pizzas are great (there is also a traditional menu) and the service good.

-Choose a Saint Chinian rental - house, villa, apartment
+Choose a Saint Chinian rental or B and B - house, villa, apartment

 Sleeps 2-4.
 Wifi internet.
 Absolutely Charming